google/WebFundamentals/src/site/media/images/images-in-markup.markdown

 {% include_code _code/media.html picture html %}

-In the above example, if the browser width is at least 800px, then either `300.png` or `600.png` will be used, depending on the device resolution.
-If the browser is between 400px and 800px, then either `200.png` or `400.png` will be used, again, depending on the device resolution.
-For backwards compatibility or where the `picture` element isn’t supported, the browser will render the `img` element instead, and should always be included.
+In the above example, if the browser width is at least 800px, then either `head.jpg` or `head-2x.jpg` will be used, depending on the device resolution.
+If the browser is between 450px and 800px, then either `head-small.jpg` or `head-small-2x.jpg` will be used, again, depending on the device resolution.
+For screen widths less than 450px and backwards compatibility where the `picture` element isn’t supported, the browser will render the `img` element instead, and should always be included.

 ### Relative sized images